nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/rest-api/rest-api-endpoints/batch-upload-endpoint.md

       <tr>
         <td colspan="1">`Content-Length`</td>
         <td colspan="1">
-          Size of the file in bytes, required if your HTTP client doesn't add this header, typically the Nuxeo [JavaScript Client]({{page page='javascript-client'}})
+          The size of the file in bytes, required if your HTTP client doesn't add this header, typically the Nuxeo [JavaScript Client]({{page page='javascript-client'}})
         </td>
       </tr>
     </tbody>